lanceman2/quickstream/README.md

   works.
 We can only guess.
 Since it appears to be made for audio and vision (AV) DSP it does not have as high a speed requirement like that needed for software defined radio (SDR).
-It has LUA scripting, which is great for the LUA project.
+It has LUA scripting, which is great for the LUA project and quickstream.
+LUA is simple and nice, not bloated and complex like python.